cofoeducistudent/BANYAN-VIDEOS-CORP-C/README.md

-* Code from Stackoverflow - Philip Feldmann */
+>Code from Stackoverflow - Philip Feldmann */
-* Keep text from overspilling out of columns */
+Keep text from overspilling out of columns */

-* .keep-insideBSol {
+>**.keep-insideBSol {
     -moz-hyphens: auto;
     -ms-hyphens: auto;
     -webkit-hyphens: auto;
     hyphens: auto;
-    word-wrap: break-word;}
+    word-wrap: break-word;}**

 * Video box images - owend by their respective film proruction companies

-* ShoppingCart.objects.filter(pk=3).delete()
--Milad Khodabandehloo
-/ stack overflow
+* ShoppingCart.objects.filter(pk=3).delete() -Milad Khodabandehloo / stack overflow

 > ## 8.
 Content ##
+* Some code was taken from the Bootstrap documentation ( Carousel )

+* Thanks for the code snippet by Phillip Feldmann which stopped text content escaping the Bootstrap columns.
+Stop text moving out of bootstrap column - Stack-Overflow - Phillip Feldmann

+* software code from stack-overflow - Using nav-fill w-100 with Bootstrap 4 - rav-ram Filling navbar total width - stack-overflow

 > ## 9.
 Media ##

-The site images and data are hyperlinked, remaining the copyright of their respective owners.
+* The **site images and data** are hyperlinked, remaining the copyright of their respective owners.

-The images are not copied or stolen from a remote location, but remain within the public domain.
+* The images are not copied or stolen from a remote location, but remain within the public domain.
+* Screenshots were captured from the **Mac version of Monosnap**

 > ## 10.
 Acknowledgements ##

-* Thanks to mentor Precious Ijeje for helpful advice
+* Thanks to mentor **Precious Ijeje** for helpful advice
-* Thanks to Student care for assitance
+* Thanks to **Student care** for assitance